 You can check out the Zend training site for more information on the Zend by Perforce classes as well as PHP certifications.

 IBM has a long history of both contributing to as well as adopting various open source standards like OpenSSL and TLS as well as open source solutions.
 Consider the following timeline:

 The PHP stack delivered by the Zend Server (and its predecessors) is seen by many as the driving force for Open Source on the platform as it opened the eyes to the community to the capabilities that open source can bring to the platform both for internal applications as well as leveraging data and business logic to a larger constituency.
 And make no mistake, while other open source solutions have come to the platform, PHP remains a key for open source adoption.

 Open Source on IBM i leverages the Portable Application Solution Environment (PASE) to provide a Unix like environment for running solutions such as PHP, ActiveMQ, Nginx, and many others.
 Check out this blog for more information on IBM PASE.

 Perforce has a team of enterprise architects that work with customers and open source on a daily basis to provide comprehensive support – both pro-active as well as break-fix.
 Check out the OpenLogic page for more information.

 Want to learn more?
 There is no better way to get familiar with a technology then to jump in with both feet and start to work with the technology.
 Unfortunately, we don't always have the luxury of installing additional software on our production systems.

 Perforce has developed a number of self-paced hands-on exercises that leverage a public-facing IBM i instance to allow you to explore a given technology/solution, all at no cost!
 Exercises both for PHP as well as various Open Source solutions are available.
 Check out our IBM i training page for more information and registration details.

 See IBM i Exercises

 Looking for additional resources for IBM i?
-Be sure to check out our selection of IBM i resources below.
+Be sure to check out our selection of IBM i blogs and other resources below.